abangdd/nobodyDL/README.md

 	and also some cons:
-	no DAG support, which means only simple CNN structures like VGGNet can be configured the training from scratch codes are not provided, so the result is not reproducible in 60 epochs
+	no DAG support, which means only simple CNN structures like VGGNet can be configured the training from scratch codes are not provided, so the result is not reproducible in 60 epochs only suitable for those having deep learning experiences and DIY capabilities

 	and some explanations:
 	it's unfair to compare deep learning tools when using different models, so I restrict myslef to use moderate GPU resources, moderate model size, well-known layers, etc